University of Bristol

 TrialNet screening is unavailable to residents of the United Kingdom.
 Please contact email@example.com for more information.

-The University of Bristol is one of twenty-five type 1 diabetes TrialNet International Clinical Centers at the forefront of type 1 diabetes research.
+The University of Bristol is one of twenty-two type 1 diabetes TrialNet International Clinical Centers at the forefront of type 1 diabetes research.
 Led by Yuk Fun-Liu, MD, the TrialNet team at University of Bristol is dedicated to preventing type 1 diabetes and stopping disease progression by preserving insulin production before and after diagnosis.

 Beth ThorneClinical Trials Programme Manager